 Overview

-A novel method for treating cancer and other non-neoplastic diseases by inhibiting angiogenesis through regulating the levels apolipoprotein B (ApoB)
+A novel method for treating cancer by inhibiting angiogenesis through regulating the levels apolipoprotein B (ApoB)

 Background and Unmet Need

 Angiogenesis is the formation of new blood vessels from pre-existing vasculature.
 Therefore, angiogenesis is a fundamental part of tissue development.
 However, angiogenesis is also an important mechanism for the growth and metastasis of tumors.
 Tumor cells promote angiogenesis by secreting the signaling molecule VEGF (vascular endothelial growth factor) which binds to its respective receptor (VEGFR).
 Previous studies have shown that the vascular endothelial growth factor receptor 1 (VEGFR1) plays an inhibitory role in angiogenesis, acting as a “sink” for the VEGF ligand.
-Therefore, inhibiting angiogenesis by VEGFR1, can be used as a potential method of retarding tumor progression.
+Therefore, inhibiting angiogenesis by VEGFR1 can be used as a potential method of retarding tumor progression.

 The Technology

 The technology is based on the novel discovery, made in the lab of Dr. Karina Yaniv, that ApoB-containing lipoproteins regulate angiogenesis by elevating expression levels of VEGFR1.
 The team were also able to prove that the ApoB protein itself, and not the lipid moieties within the lipoprotein, acts on endothelial cells to regulate angiogenesis.
-Therefore by either increasing the amount of available apoB (e.g. by directly administering it) or by reducing apoB levels (e.g. adminstraing anti-apoB antibodies) one can suppress or promote angiogenesis respectively.
+Therefore by adjustingthe amount of available apoB one can modulate angiogenesis, such as suppressing angiogenesis by directly administering ApoB.

 Advantages and Applications